 With the updated land uses, Oakdale will remain a predominantly residential neighbourhood and have a general transition from higher density developments nearer Burquitlam SkyTrain Station, to lower density buildings in the northern portion of the neighbourhood.

-In 2018, Council endorsed the scope and process for the Oakdale Land Use Designation Update (OLUDU) which is an implementation item of the BLNP, where the Oakdale neighbourhood was designated as a Future Planning Area.
-Key objectives of the OLUDU were to build consensus within the Oakdale neighbourhood and identify appropriate future land uses that are supported by the local community, while also taking into account related transportation, servicing and streetscape opportunities and constraints.
+In 2018, Council endorsed the scope and process for the Oakdale Land Use Designation Update (OLUDU), an implementation item of the Burquitlam-Lougheed Neighbourhood Plan (BLNP), where the Oakdale neighbourhood was designated as a Future Planning Area.
+Key objectives of the OLUDU were to build consensus within the Oakdale neighbourhood and identify appropriate future land uses that are supported by the local community, while accounting for transportation, servicing and streetscape opportunities and constraints.

 Based on public consultation feedback, as well as further background and technical analysis work, staff developed a land use, transportation and parks concept for the Oakdale neighbourhood that was eventually approved by Council in February 2020.